What Are Emerging Markets?

 Developed economies have higher standards of living and per-capita income, strong infrastructure, stable political systems, and mature capital markets.
 The U.S., Europe, U.K, and Japan are among the biggest developed nations.

-India, China, and Russia are a few of the larger countries that fall into the emerging markets category.
+India, China, and Brazil are a few of the larger countries that fall into the emerging markets category.
 Some emerging market economies, like these three, are also key global players — and investors may benefit by understanding the opportunities emerging markets present.

 What is an Emerging Market?